tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

         String loggingFor() default "";
     }

-**@APSBundleStart** - This should be used on a method and will be called on bundle start.
+**@BundleStart** - This should be used on a method and will be called on bundle start.
 The method should take no arguments.
 If you need a BundleContext just inject it with @APSInejct.
 The use of this annotation is only needed for things not supported by this activator.
 Please note that a method annotated with this annotation can be static (in which case the class it belongs to will not be instantiaded -- due to this!).
 You can provide this annotation on as many methods in as many classes as you want.
 They will all be called (in the order classes are discovered in the bundle).

-    public @interface APSBundleStart {}
+    public @interface BundleStart {}

-**@APSBundleStop** - This should be used on a method and will be called on bundle stop.
+**@BundleStop** - This should be used on a method and will be called on bundle stop.
 The method should take no arguments.
 This should probably be used if @APSBundleStart is used.
 Please note that a method annotated with this annotation can be static!

-    public @interface APSBundleStop {}
+    public @interface BundleStop {}

 ## APSContextWrapper